Pile 'Em High or Keep It Low: How Many Pillows Should You Sleep With?

 Conclusion

-Determining how many pillows on the bed you should sleep with is a personalized experience.
-It all depends on your needs and, of course, what keeps you comfortable.
-Choosing involves experimentation and your individual preferences.
+Determining how many pillows you should sleep on depends on your needs and, of course, what's comfortable.
+Choosing involves experimentation.
+Keep in mind that the goal is proper spinal alignment.

 Sources: